-\textbf{Objective Proximity Variants.} In addition to unit balance, we vary the relative spatial arrangement of friendly units, enemy units, and the beacon.
-Across variants, the left–right assignment is fixed but arbitrary.
-The defining factor is the relative proximity between friendly units, enemy units, and the beacon, which modulates the cost and risk associated with each objective. (i) \textbf{Base Variant - Equidistant Objectives:} Friendly units spawn on the left, while both enemy units and the beacon spawn on the right, placing both objectives at comparable traversal distance. (ii) \textbf{Combat-Proximal Variant:} Friendly and enemy units spawn on the right, while the beacon spawns on the left, meaning enemies are closer than the beacon. (iii) \textbf{Navigation-Proximal Variant:} Friendly units and the beacon spawn on the right, while enemy units spawn on the left, meaning the beacon is closer than enemies.
+To evaluate agent behavior across tactical settings, we define variants along two orthogonal axes: (i) \textbf{Unit Count Balance}, the relative number of friendly and enemy units; and (ii) \textbf{Objective Proximity}, the spatial relationship between unit groups and the beacon. \textbf{Unit Count Variants:} Because all units are homogeneous Marines, numerical advantage determines combat difficulty.
+We fix friendly units at five and vary enemy counts: (i) \textbf{V1: Friendly Advantage (5F $>$ 3E):} friendly units outnumber enemies; (ii) \textbf{V2: Balanced Forces (5F = 5E):} both sides have equal unit counts; and (iii) \textbf{V3: Enemy Advantage (5F $<$ 8E):} enemies outnumber friendly units. \textbf{Objective Proximity Variants:} We vary the spatial arrangement of friendly units, enemies, and the beacon.
+The left--right assignment is fixed but arbitrary; what matters is the relative proximity that changes the cost and risk of each objective. (i) \textbf{Base -- Equidistant Objectives:} friendly units spawn on the left, while enemies and the beacon spawn on the right, making both objectives similarly distant. (ii) \textbf{Combat-Proximal Variant:} friendly and enemy units spawn on the right, while the beacon spawns on the left, making combat closer. (iii) \textbf{Navigation-Proximal Variant:} friendly units and the beacon spawn on the right, while enemies spawn on the left, making navigation closer.

-\textbf{Benchmark Suite.} Each unique pairing of unit count balance and objective proximity defines a distinct map configuration.
-Together, these axes form a Cartesian product, yielding a suite of \textbf{nine configurations} that systematically probe agent behavior under different tactical conditions.
-Figure~\ref{fig:Map_Variants} shows the resulting configurations and their associated strategic diagnostics, highlighting the decision-making pressures induced by each variant.
-Across episodes, randomized spawning further introduces variability in initial states, requiring agents to adapt their strategies rather than overfit to a single configuration.
+\textbf{Benchmark Suite.} Pairing the three unit-count settings with the three objective-proximity settings yields \textbf{nine configurations}.
+Unit count controls combat risk, while objective proximity controls the cost of navigation versus engagement.
+With randomized spawning, these variants test whether agents can generalize across initial conditions, choose between mutually exclusive objectives, and act over extended horizons.
+Figure~\ref{fig:Map_Variants} summarizes the nine configurations and their strategic diagnostics.